vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Zealot.md

 # Weapons
 A zealot can use one-handed weapons and crossbows, and deals 1d8 damage with these weapons.

-# Combat Progression
-As cleric.

-# Saving Throws
-As cleric.

 # Righteous Weapons
 A zealot's weapons can hit monsters that can normally only be harmed by silver.